liborty/rstats/README.md

 ## Usage

-Insert in your `Cargo.toml` file under `[dependencies]` `rstats = "^0.8"` and in your source file(s) `use rstats::` followed by any of these functions and/or traits that you need: `{functions, Stats, MutStats, Vecg, MutVecg, VecVec, Vecu8, VecVecu8};`
+Insert in your `Cargo.toml` file under `[dependencies]` `rstats = "^0.8"` and in your source file(s) `use rstats::` followed by any of these functions and traits that you need: `{functions, Stats, MutStats, Vecu8, Vecg, MutVecg, VecVec, VecVecg };`

 ## Introduction

-Rstats is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Data Analysis.
-It begins with statistical measures and vector algebra, which provide some basic self-contained tools for the more interesting algorithms but can also be used in their own right.
+Rstats is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Big Data Analysis.
+It begins with basic statistical measures and vector algebra, which provide self-contained tools for the multidimensional algorithms but can also be used in their own right.

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here.
 Specifically, the new multidimensional (geometric) median algorithm.
-Also, the `comediance matrix`; a replacement for the covariance matrix.
-It is obtained simply by supplying `covar` with the geometric median instead of the centroid.
+Also, the `comediance matrix`  as a replacement for the covariance matrix.
+It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid.

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*